Katie Schenk - October 04, 2019

 It’s a popular choice.
 You’ll find a variety of courses offered in both business and engineering departments, as well as a number of crossover degrees.

-Although there is plenty of overlap between the engineering fields, there aren’t any general engineering degrees at the master’s level; you’ll need to pick an engineering specialisation before beginning your engineering applications.
+Although there is plenty of overlap between the engineering fields, there aren’t any general engineering degrees at the masters level; you’ll need to pick an engineering specialisation before beginning your engineering applications.

 Already know which engineering field and degree is right for you?
 We’ll talk you through each step, from the GRE to Statement of Purpose essays.
+Check out our complete guide to engineering masters applications.

 2019 top ranked US aerospace and aeronautical engineering schools